Prof. Dr. Christoph Brunner, LL.M.

 The competition starts in the first week of October (participants will be given reading assignments before October).
 The Vienna Moot Court consists of two parts: The preparation of two written memoranda in support of the claimant's (due in December) and subsequently the respondent's (due in January) position, and the oral hearings in Vienna.
 Pleadings in Vienna will take place in March or April.

 The Vienna Moot Court is designed for students in an advanced stage of their studies.
 A participation is awarded with 15 ECTS for the Master's degree in law.
-Interested students are kindly asked to contact Marius Stucki.
-The registration deadline is normally in May for the Moot Court starting in October.
+Registration for the next Coot Mourt are now open.
+Interested students are asked to follow the application procedure for the 31st Moot.
+For further questions, please contact Loïc Stucki.

 Development of problem solving skills in the context of a complex case involving international commerce; learn how to draft two professional memoranda and how to plead freely before a panel of experienced arbitrators and lawyers in a competitive setting.